trueheart78/trueheart78.com/_posts/2015-11-29-app-study-checklist.markdown

 * Getting comfortable with Ajax in Rails.
 * Integrating with PayPal at a deeper level than a form.
 * Sending (and testing) emails using Rails' ActionMailer.
+* Comfortably hosting Rails in a non-Heroku environment.